0xffan/gae-springboot-starter/README.md

 # Hello Google App Engine for Spring Boot

-This sample shows you how to deploy a simple "Hello World" SpringBoot application to [Google App Engine](https://cloud.google.com/appengine/docs/java/).
+This sample shows you how to deploy a simple "Hello World" [Spring Boot](http://projects.spring.io/spring-boot/) application to
+[Google App Engine](https://cloud.google.com/appengine/docs/java/).

 ## Before you begin